 Post-conditions

-Alan and Bill complete their PoC voice communication and end their PoC session
+Alan and Bill complete their PoC voice communication and end their PoC Session

 Normal Flow

 Alan and Bill are employees of the same company – a furniture warehouse.
 Alan works on the warehouse floor and needs to contact his product manager, Bill who works in a different location in the warehouse, to check when the next shipment of a range of chairs will arrive.